 Tensile Testing For 3D Materials

 A customer wants to conduct a tensile force test on different 3D printing materials until failure.
-These different 3D printing materials being tested included PLA, PETG and ASA to see how it performed.
+These different 3D printing materials being tested included PLA, PETG and ASA to see how they performed.
 The customer wanted to test the materials quality, strength, ductility, and stiffness.
 Interface recommended using our 1200 Standard Precision LowProfile™ Load Cell be installed into the customer’s test frame.
 The tensile test is conducted, and force results captured by the load cell are synced through the INF-USB3 Universal Serial Bus Single Channel PC Interface Module.
 These results can be displayed on the customer’s computer with supplied software.

 Tension load cells are used in structural testing to measure the tension in structures used in construction, aerospace, maritime, and infrastructure.
 For example, tension load cells are commonly used for bridges, buildings, and towers, to ensure they can withstand the forces in their design and application.